- More agreeable design than the Ionic

 The idea is that Fitbit's female health tracking lets women log and track their menstrual cycles and symptoms with the view to comparing the data to activity and sleep patterns to spot correlations.

-Women will be able to log their cycles in the app, get tips and feedback, and check the dashboard on the Versa to see where they are in their cycle.
+Women will be able to log their cycles in the app, get tips and feedback, and check the dashboard on Versa to see where they are in their cycles.
 Tracking is done using the calendar and 'trends' right now, but Fitbit has told us it's looking into using heart rate to one day detect patterns, though this will need to be fully validated before anything is launched.

 Now, we've been testing female health tracking on the Versa and we've found it to be a mixed bag.
 The info served up on your wrist on 'xx days until your next period' and 'xx days until your fertile window' is simple and handy to glance at.
 And the fact all this period data sits within what's probably your main health and lifestyle tracking app is a bonus compared to existing standalone apps.

 There are some limitations - for one, this isn't designed to be used as a form of contraception like an app like Natural Cycles.
 So, the ability to add basal body temperature, for instance, would be a natural upgrade as would more features for pregnant women.
-Fitbit's own ambitions to integrate sleep, activity, mood and menstrual cycles together aren't quite there yet either - we'd like to see more mental health options.
+Fitbit's ambitions to integrate sleep, activity, mood, and menstrual cycles aren't quite there yet either - we'd like to see more mental health options.
 It's also not ideal for anyone who doesn't have regular periods and there's currently no option for women with periods longer than 11 days.

 Overall, we see this as the beginning of something exciting with lots of potential to expand.
 It's another example of how Fitbit is trying to appeal to more women, and also how it's betting on long-term health features to keep its wearables on people's wrists.